ezEngine/docs-src/pages/docs/graphics/lighting/reflection-probe-components.md

 ### Don't try to create mirrors with reflection probes

 Avoid mirrors or other perfectly reflective surfaces.
-Reflection probes are approximite and should not be used to emulate mirrors and other perfect reflectors.
+Reflection probes are approximate and should not be used to emulate mirrors and other perfect reflectors.

-Even when using projection, the illusion of a perfect mirror immediately brakes down once objects are in the box-shaped room as the will be splatted in the box extends as seen here:
+Even when using projection, the illusion of a perfect mirror immediately brakes down once objects are in the box-shaped room as the objects will be splatted to the box extends as seen here:

 ![Avoid perfect reflective surfaces](media/reflection-avoid-mirrors.jpg)